An Alternative Trajectory for Generative AI: Building blocks of domain-specific superintelligence

 \subsection{\ours: Distillation of factual and ontologically valid domain-specific KGs from raw text}

 Within the DSS framework, a domain-specific KG functions as a semantic abstraction that augments training data, thereby enabling depth in domain-specific reasoning.
-A KG can facilitate reasoning by providing grounded concepts, structured relationships, and a substrate for verification and evaluation.
 For a KG to be useful in this role, it must demonstrate high quality along two dimensions: factuality and validity.
 Factuality captures provenance: whether each triple is supported by, and traceable to, the source text.
 Validity captures ontological consistency: whether the relation semantics of a triple conform to the domain ontology.

-The \ours framework (see Fig.~\ref{fig:graphmert}) is designed to satisfy the above requirements, while remaining fully automatic.
+The \ours framework (see Fig.~\ref{fig:graphmert}) is designed to satisfy these requirements while remaining fully automatic.
 Unlike manual pipelines, it does not rely on hand-crafted features.
 Instead, it requires only a small seed KG that exemplifies how relations are used under the domain ontology.
-Given such a seed KG and a high-quality domain corpus, \ours can extract a reliable domain KG, making it a practical first step in the DSS pipeline.
+Given the seed KG and a high-quality domain corpus, it can extract a reliable domain KG, making it a practical first step in the DSS pipeline.

 The \ours model, which is the core of the \ours pipeline, learns graph-structured, ontology-aligned representations in an encoder-only transformer and uses them to predict new triples from local textual context.
-After training, the \ours model performs semantic prediction to complete new KG triples based on context.
+After training, this model performs semantic predictions to obtain new KG triples based on context.

 During data preparation, the framework augments syntactic corpora with semantic supervision.
 The semantic supervision consists of KG triples aligned with the domain ontology, providing examples of domain-specific relations.
 These triples are paired with domain text so that each triple is relevant to its local linguistic context.
 As a result, at inference time, \ours predicts triples that are consistent with the domain ontology.
 Each predicted triple can be traced to its origin-supporting provenance.
 Moreover, the extracted KG can be used to expand the initial seed and iteratively retrain the model, progressively improving coverage and strengthening the domain abstraction over time.